Measure ad extension performance

 Find your ad extension statistics

-- Click the View: drop-down button and choose the type of extension you'd like to see statistics for.
+- Click the Extension type drop-down menu beside the filter icon on the left, and choose the type of extension you'd like to see statistics for.

-Ad extension statistics are available for ads that appear on Google Search, Google's search partners for mobile (including Google Maps for mobile), and, in some cases, the Google Display Network.Here's what the columns on the Ad extensions tab show:
+Ad extension statistics are available for ads that appear on Google Search, Google's search partners for mobile, and, in some cases, the Google Display Network.Here's what the columns on the Extensions page show:

 - Status: Shows if your ad extensions are marked "Approved" or "Disapproved."
 Eligible ad extensions will only appear with your ads when they're relevant and the associated ad is also eligible to run.
 Learn how to fix a disapproved ad.

 - Clicks: How many clicks your ad received when it was displayed with a particular extension type.
 This number combines clicks on the ad headline and on the ad extension, if applicable.
-To see clicks on just the ad extension, click the Segment drop-down button and select Click type.
+To see clicks on just the ad extension, click the segment icon and select Click type.